White-labeling authentication

 Customizing the Connect Link

 The Connect Link is the hosted page your users see when connecting their accounts.
-By default it shows Composio branding.
+By default it shows Composio branding on a neutral light theme.
+You can swap in your logo and name, then restyle the whole page to match your product.

-This applies to all Connect Link flows across all toolkits, for both in-chat and manual authentication.
-Each project has one logo and app title, so if you need different branding per product, use separate projects.
+Everything here lives in Project Settings → White Labeling.
+Changes apply to every Connect Link flow across all toolkits, for both in-chat and manual authentication.
+Each project has one branding and one theme, so if you need a different look per product, use separate projects.

 Troubleshooting

-- Logo doesn't appear after uploading: Clear browser cache or try incognito.
+- Logo doesn't appear after uploading: clear your browser cache or try incognito.

 Using your own OAuth apps